 Larry Goodwin earned a Ph.D. in theology from the University of Chicago.
 He joined St. Scholastica in 1987, serving as dean of faculty and vice president of academic affairs before being named interim president in early March 1998.
 After a nationwide search he was inaugurated as the private college's 11th president in October 1999.

-During Goodwin's presidency, enrollment more than doubled, from 2,040 in 1998 to 4,235 at present, with major strategic growth in graduate, online and nontraditional adult student markets.
+During Goodwin's presidency, enrollment more than doubled, from 2,040 in 1998 to 4,235 in 2016, with major strategic growth in graduate, online and nontraditional adult student markets.
 The number of academic programs rose from 49 to 64.
 Study-abroad programs rose from three in 1998 to 10.
 Construction included Mars Lakeview Arena, Cedar, Kerst and Scanlon residence halls, Burns Wellness Commons academic and wellness complex, enlargement of the Science Center including a biochemistry wing, Benedictine Commons gathering space, and two campus tunnels, and the Health Science Center at BlueStone.